ptagseth/kanoa-software/docs/new folder structure/kanoa-quality/checks/active-checks.md

 ## Dashboard Layout

-### Top Section: Numeric Indicators
+### Numeric Indicators
-- **Function**: Displays the current state of all quality checks in the system.
-- **Indicators**: Show total counts of checks that are overdue, coming due, submitted, rejected, or missed.
+Displays the current state of all quality checks in the system.
+Shows the total counts of checks that are overdue, coming due, submitted, rejected, or missed.

 ### Manual Check Addition
-- **Button**: Allows users to manually add a check, opening a manual check pop-up.
+Allows users to manually add a check, opening a manual check pop-up.

 ### Checks Table
-- **Content**: Lists all quality checks needing attention.
+Lists all quality checks needing attention.
-- **Filter**: Enables searching for specific checks within the system.
+**Filter**: Enables searching for specific checks within the system.<br />
-- **Displayed Information**: For each quality check, the table shows:
+For each quality check, the table shows:
   - Name of the check
   - Current status
   - Minutes remaining in the status
   - Associated items and assets
-  - Scheduled time and trigger for the test
-- **Interaction**: Double-click on any test in the list to open and start completing that test.
+  - Scheduled time and trigger for the test Double-click on any test in the list to open and start completing that test.